Who Is Eligible for State Benefits?

 California has state disability insurance (SDI) which provides partial wage-replacement insurance plan for eligible California workers and Paid Family Leave (CA PFL) is a paid leave program that provides time away from work to welcome a new child, care for yourself and care for your family.
 To access the program, visit the state’s website to file a claim.

-Colorado Paid Family and Medical Leave Insurance Program (FAMLI) begins January 1, 2024.
-This program allows employees in Colorado to apply for FAMLI leave for the following reasons:
+Colorado Paid Family and Medical Leave Insurance Program (FAMLI) allows employees in Colorado to apply for FAMLI leave for the following reasons:

 • Parental (bonding) leave